zehengl/scrapy-indeed-company-reviews/README.md

 ## Usage

-1. set envrionment variables for company
+1. set environment variables for company
 2. run scrapy to crawl the company reviews and save in json

 ## Example